Have you ever been told that an issue of “faith is a private matter and should be kept to oneself?”

 Where did this idea come from?
 The idea that life is divided between public and private spheres?

 The Roots of Dualism

 Both Bacon and Descartes trusted in reason to be the arbiter of truth (Read “Fact versus Truth“) albeit from different starting points.
 Bacon used reason to take him from observation of particular phenomenon to universal principles, and Descartes saw the human mind as the final authority in understanding reality.
-Although they approached it from different angles, both trusted reason, rather than faith and tradition, to lead to the truth.
+Although they approached it from different angles, both trusted reason to lead to the truth.

 Kant believed that human beings were also developing morally as we continue to articulate universally recognized moral principles.
 All cultures and religions are expressions, to one degree or another, of these principles.
 He believed that these Moral Laws could be uncovered by reason.
 For Kant, religion was simply a particular expression of universal principles.